Delboy/DryDrops/TESTING.md

     ![Order History](assets/gifs/order-history.gif)

-- #### Favorite Items
+- #### Favourite Items
     Checked that:
-    - The favorite items section keeps a list of all products that the user has liked.
+    - The favourite items section keeps a list of all products that the user has liked.

     ![fav-items](assets/gifs/fav-items.gif)